 There are some advantages to having a lower iron intake: Lower iron levels are associated with higher glucose tolerance and might help prevent diabetes, and high iron levels have been linked to cancer.

-Dairy products are high in calcium, but needs can also be met on a well-planned vegan diet.
+Calcium needs can also be met on a well-planned vegan diet without resorting to dairy products.
 Rich plant food sources include dark green vegetables such as broccoli, bok choy and kale, beans, tofu (made with calcium), tahini, sesame seeds, almonds, figs, seaweeds, unrefined molasses, and fortified soy milks.
 Since the consumption of animal protein increases calcium requirements, a person following a vegan diet may have much lower needs.
 Although some plant foods contain oxalates and phytate which can inhibit calcium absorption, the calcium in plant foods is generally well absorbed.

-Zinc is readily available in many plant foods such as whole grains (breads, pasta, rice), wheat germ, tofu, tempeh, millet, quinoa, miso, legumes, sprouts, nuts and seeds, as well as eggs and dairy products.
+Zinc is readily available in many plant foods such as whole grains (breads, pasta, rice), wheat germ, tofu, tempeh, millet, quinoa, miso, legumes, sprouts, nuts and seeds.

 Very low B12 intakes can cause anemia and nervous system damage.
 Meat-eaters acquire B12 through micro-organisms living in the animal flesh they eat.
 Lacto-ovo vegetarians receive B12 through eggs and dairy products.